mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 	(INS, 1.0)
 	(INSR, 0.7)

-Note that, for the preceding mappers output, the Sort & Shuffle phase will produce the follwong (key, values) pairs to be consumed ny the reducers.
+Note that, for the preceding mappers output, the Sort & Shuffle phase will produce the follwong `(key, values)` pairs to be consumed by the reducers.

 	(INS, [1.3, 1.1, 1.0])